hsma-programme/simpy_visualisation/README.md

 The code has been designed to be flexible and could potentially be used with alternative simulation packages such as ciw or simmer if it is possible to provide all of the required details in the logs that are output.

-To develop and demonstrate the concept, it has so far been used to incorporate visualisation into three existing simpy models that were not initially designed with this sort of visualisation in mind:
+To develop and demonstrate the concept, it has so far been used to incorporate visualisation into several existing simpy models that were not initially designed with this sort of visualisation in mind:
 - **a minor injuries unit**, showing the utility of the model at high resolutions with branching pathways and the ability to add in a custom background to clearly demarcate process steps

 https://github.com/hsma-programme/Teaching_DES_Concepts_Streamlit/assets/29951987/1adc36a0-7bc0-4808-8d71-2d253a855b31